mamei16/LLM_Web_search/README.md

 ## Keyword retrievers
 ### Okapi BM25
 This extension comes out of the box with
-[Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) enabled, which is widely used and very popuplar for keyword based document retrieval.
+[Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) enabled, which is widely used and very popular for keyword based document retrieval.
 It runs on the CPU and, for the purpose of this extension, it is fast.
 ### SPLADE